BEAST-Fitting/beast/docs/workflow.rst

 The fitting is done for each sub file separately.
 Code in the tools directory can be used to create the needed set of batch files for submission to a queue.
-In addition, this code will check and see if the fitting has already been done or was interuppted for the sub files.
-Only sub files that have not been fit or where the fitting was interuppted will be added to the batch files.
-The number of sub files to be run on each core is a command line arguement (the runs will are serial on the core).
+In addition, this code will check and see if the fitting has already been done or was interrupted for the sub files.
+Only sub files that have not been fit or where the fitting was interrupted will be added to the batch files.
+The number of sub files to be run on each core is a command line argument (the runs will are serial on the core).

   .. code:: shell